nkpgardose/EmojiPicker/README.md

 $ yarn start:styleguide
 ```

+## :+1: Import to your project

+Soon.

-## 🤔 Recommendation?
+## :thinking: Recommendation?

 Use VS Code since I update `.vscode` settings from time to time.
 That's my
 setup on doing this repo.

-## ✍️ Want to Contribute?
+## :writing_hand: Want to Contribute?

 If you found a bug, or have any questions.
 Do post an [issue](https://github.com/nkpgardose/EmojiPicker/issues). :heart: :tada:

 Want to contribute?
 Do pull request :heart: :bow:

-# ⚖️ License
+## :balance_scale: License

 MIT © [Neil Kim Gardose](https://github.com/nkpgardose)